Mass No. 1 (Bruckner): Selected discography

 The discography of Mass No. 1 is less abundant than that of the following Masses No. 2 and No. 3.

 Except for a partial recording (Gloria only) performed by Pius Kalt in around 1925, the first recording was taped by F. Charles Adler for his SPA label in 1954 and issued the following year.
 In this recording, which used Gross first edition, the "Miserere nobis" from the Gloria is sung by the bass soloist instead of by the choir.
 The intermezzo of the Credo is performed by the woodwind instruments.

 About twenty years later, in 1972, Eugen Jochum recorded the Mass on LP (DG 2530 314).
 It was reissued in an LP-box together the two other Masses, Psalm 150 and several motets.
 The box has been later transferred to CD.
 According to Hans Roelofs this recording with organ intermezzo in the Credo remains the reference.

 Among the about fifteen other recordings, of which one third was not brought to the commercial market, Matthew Best's and Froschauer's recordings with organ intermezzo, and Gardiner's, Matt's and Ortner's recordings with woodwind intermezzo are, according to Roelofs, also good performances.Frieberger's live performance, recorded in the rood-screen of the Alter Dom of Linz during the Brucknerfest 2008, provides the listener with a whiff of authenticity.
 As Roelofs writes "(translated) The ambience of the premiere is offered here. ... a lively and transparent interpretation.
 The music gets here a huge shattering power due to the historical playing style, and the difference to recordings with the 'smoothly polished' modern instruments is striking."

+In the recent years, there are more performances of the Mass in D minor by, e.g., Mattias Giesen in the Basilika St. Florian (13 August 2018), Gerd Schaller at the Ebrach Summer Music Festival (1 September 2019), Franz Welser-Möst at the anniversary concert of 950 years of the St. Florian Boys' Choir (11 June 2021), and Markus Landerer on Pentecost Sunday in the Stephansdom of Vienna (28 May 2023).
+In Gerd Schaller’s performance, the "Miserere nobis" from the Gloria is, as by Adler, sung the bass soloist.
+Only Giesen's performance has been commercially issued as yet.

+Since then, the Mass has had a renewed interest in performances by Thomas Lloyd, Tonu Kaljuste, Łucasz Borowicz, Ingo Metzmacher (also on YouTube), Ezequiel Fautario, and Jeremy Thompson.
+A recording of these performances, none of which reached the commercial market, is available in the Bruckner Archive.